Managed Services

 chef-automate config show

-If you have taken backup from Chef Automate’s internal automated OpenSearch service and restored it to the external AWS OpenSearch service, follow the steps below to register the snapshot repository manually before restoring data to the external AWS OpenSearch service.
+If you have taken a backup from Chef Automate’s internal automated OpenSearch service and restored it to the external AWS OpenSearch service, follow the steps below to register the snapshot repository manually before restoring data to the external AWS OpenSearch service.

 Registering Snapshot Repository